Chang-Yu-Chang/personal-website/content/authors/changyu/_index.md

 superuser: true
 ---

-I am currently a postdoctoral researcher working with [Corlett Wood](https://www.the-wood-lab.com/) investigating the evolutionary potential of plant hosts and the ecology of their associated microbial communities.
+I am a postdoctoral researcher working with [Corlett Wood](https://www.the-wood-lab.com/) investigating the evolutionary genomics of plant hosts and the ecology of their symbiotic microbes.
+When I am not coding, I grow beans and rhizobia in the lab.

-Before growing the bean sprouts, My previous work in graduate school, under the guidance of [Alvaro Sanchez](https://sanchezlaboratory.weebly.com/), focused on understanding how microbial communities assemble and evolve through a blend of experimental and computational approaches.
-For more details on my research, you can check out [my past works](/publication).
+My previous work in graduate school, under the guidance of [Alvaro Sanchez](https://sanchezlaboratory.weebly.com/), focused on understanding how microbial communities assemble and evolve through a blend of experimental and computational approaches.

-You can find insights into digital tools I enjoy using for streamlining tasks, for instance, [a data-driven CV using R pagedown](/blog/2019-11-03-data-driven-cv/) and [the digital tools for a graduate student](/blog/2020-08-11-digital-toolset).
+I enjoy using digital tools for streamlining tasks, for instance, a data-driven CV using R pagedown (I now change to Typst!
+See my cv on the menu) and the digital tools for a graduate student.

+I can be reached by X (Twitter) https://x.com/changyu_chang